 The purpose of this ordinance is to provide for the health, safety, and general welfare of the citizens of Grand Island, Nebraska through the regulation of non-storm water discharges to the storm drainage system to the maximum extent practicable as required by federal and state law.
+In addition, to control land disturbances, or eliminate soil erosion and sedimentation within the City of Grand Island, Ne.
 This ordinance establishes methods for controlling the introduction of pollutants into the municipal separate storm sewer system in order to comply with requirements of the National Pollutant Discharge Elimination System permit process.
 The objectives of this ordinance are: